Namanbhansali59/Analyzing-Unemployment-Rates-During-COVID-19/README.md

 # Analyzing-Unemployment-Rates-During-COVID-19

-Here's a `README.md` file for your unemployment rate analysis project.
-It provides a clear overview of the project, setup instructions, and how to run the analysis.

----

-# Unemployment Rate Analysis During COVID-19

 ## Project Overview

 This project involves analyzing unemployment rates during the COVID-19 pandemic.
 The goal is to understand the trends and forecast future unemployment rates using time series analysis.
 The project includes data cleaning, visualization, and ARIMA modeling.